MicrosoftDocs/azure-devops-docs/docs/project/navigation/preview-features.md

 ::: moniker range="azure-devops"

 As new features are introduced, you can turn them on or off.
-That way, you can try them out, provide feedback, and work with those features that meet your requirements.
+That way, you can try them out, provide feedback, and work with the ones that meet your requirements.

 Some preview features provide access to entire new functionality.
 Others, such as the New Wiki experience, reflect a change to the user interface, but little or no change in functionality.